matteo14c/HaploCoV/docs/source/intro.rst

 2. Features associated with VOCs/VOIs (variants of concern or variants of interest)
 3. Both

-The tool incorporates a standalone "scoring system" for the identification and flagging of VOC and VOI-like variants based on the functional annotation of the genome.
+The tool incorporates a standalone **scoring system** (HaploCoV-score or VOC-ness score from here onward) for the identification and flagging of VOC and VOI-like variants based on the functional annotation of the genome.
 Interesting/relevant candidate variants are identified as those showing a significant increase (above a minimum threshold) in their score compared with their parental lineage/variant.
 The minimum threshold for significance was derived empirically (see the HaploCoV paper for more details).

 Increase/decrease in prevalence is inferred by analyses of the (available) metadata.
 By default novel candidate variants with a prevalence above 1% in a region/country, and showing an increase by at least 2 fold over 4 weeks are reported.
-These parameters can be configured/set by the user at runtime.
+These parameters can be set by the user at runtime.

-The main output consists in a report file, that summarizes the prevalence and features (as defined by the criteria outlined above) of novel candidate variants of SARS-CoV-2.
+The main output consists in a report file that summarizes the prevalence and features (as defined by the criteria outlined above) of novel candidate variants of SARS-CoV-2.

-The reccomended way to execute HaploCoV is through HaploCoV.pl.
+The reccommended way to execute HaploCoV is through HaploCoV.pl.
 This tool automates the execution of the complete workflow implemented by Haplocov.
 However, users are also free to execute each single distinct task by themselves if they prefer.
 Each tool has its own entry in the manual